cjaitas/bubble-sort-visualizer/README.md

 2. Click the 'Start Sorting' button to start sorting the list
 3. Click the 'Next Step' button to view the sorting process step by step
 ## Hugging Face Link: https://huggingface.co/spaces/cjaitas/Bubble-Sort-Visualizer
 ## Christian Aitas.
-AI Disclaimer: I used ChatGPT-5 in order to get help for the GUI aspects of the assignment as I was unfamilliar with Hugging Face.
+AI Disclaimer: I used ChatGPT-5 in order to get help for the GUI aspects of the assignment as I was unfamilliar with Hugging Face and HTML.
+It allowed me to integrate the bubble sort with the GUI to the best of my abilities.